 A quick lick of paint is a simple way to spruce up your home’s exterior.
 Check for anything in the garden that needs a bit of TLC, whether it’s your shed, gate, or fence.
 If you paint and protect these now, they’ll last better throughout the winter months.
 Inspect your garden and home’s exterior for any necessary repairs as well.
 Autumn is a good time fo year for a final checkup.

 If you’re getting rid of any old garden accessories during your winter decluttering you could consider repurposing them.
 There are plenty of upcycled garden ideas online if you’re looking for a craft project.
 You could even make Christmas decorations from twigs, leaves, and branches.
 It all depends on how creative you wanna be.
 There are also plenty of ways you can decorate your garden using repurposed furniture, it’s a thrifty and satisfying project.
+If you own a fire pit then it may need a little bit of upcycling before using again.
+Don’t forget to stock up on firewood and mulch near Philadelphia too.

 If you want to set up lighting in your garden for the darker winter months why not upgrade to something more energy-efficient?
 You could use motion sensor LEDs or even solar power to light up your garden.
 This will save you a lot of money on your electricity bill as well.